Jaynabergman/WETO_ddRAD/04_Assemble_loci_call_SNPs/07_populations_call_SNPs.md

 ## NOTES

 We ran populations while testing different values of max heterozygosity (0.6, 0.7, 0.8).
-We also ran populations without any filters set (i.e. without the `--max-obs-het` flag).
 Regardless of the max observed heterozygosity setting, we got the same clustering patterns of the individuals.

 ## Next steps